MBehtemam/danske-bank/README.md

 ![UI](danskebank.gif)
 this repository contains three sub directory

-- client-react : the UI of app that created with React and Apollo Client
+- client-react-apollo : the UI of app that created with React and Apollo Client
 - graphql-server : GraphQL server
 - service-mock Express/Node js mock server

-## Client React
+## Client React Apollo
 it's run on port 3000
 for
 technologies :